peanut1022/brats18_segmentation/README.md

 ## Code Example

 This code can run in Ubuntu and windows10.
-The workflow includes bias correction, patch extraction, training, post-processing, testing and submission.</br></br>
+The workflow includes bias correction, image fusion, patch extraction, training, post-processing, testing and submission.</br></br>

-After training data is downloaded, run `python bias_correction.py` to perform bias field correction based on N4ITK (https://www.ncbi.nlm.nih.gov/pubmed/20378467).
+1. After training data is downloaded, run `python bias_correction.py` to perform bias field correction based on N4ITK (https://www.ncbi.nlm.nih.gov/pubmed/20378467).
 If you need improve the speed and just run process, you can only one of the 4 modal.
 But the accuracy may be low.
-The corrected dataset will be saved at the same folder with the raw dataset as the end of "_corrected.nii.gz". </br></br>
+The corrected dataset will be saved at the same folder with the raw dataset as the end of "_corrected.nii.gz". </br></br>.

+2. Run 'nii2mat.m' in load_nii,then the mat file will be saved at the same folder.
+And run 'main_wavelet_brain.m' to fusion 4 modal.
+Finally, you need run 'mat2nii' in load_nii to get the fusion result.

-Run `python generate_patches.py` to generate patches for training.
+3. Run `python generate_patches.py` to generate patches for training.
 Just modify the path of files.
 The patches will be saved in output_path</br></br>

-To train the model, run `python main.py`.
+4. To train the model, run `python main.py`.
 It will show number of iterations, train_loss and test_loss.
 Check `model.py` for more details about the network structure.<br/></br>

-To test the model on validation dataset, run `python main.py`.
+5. To test the model on validation dataset, run `python main.py`.
 Set the 'train' as 'False'.
 The results will be saved at `deploy_output_dir`.

-The network structure for survival prediction is not working good as the result is similar as random guessing.
+6. The network structure for survival prediction is not working good as the result is similar as random guessing.
 So you can ignore that by setting `run_survival` to `False`.<br/></br>

-To combine the results and generate the final label maps, run `python prepare_for_submission.py`.
+7. To combine the results and generate the final label maps, run `python prepare_for_submission.py`.

 ## Installation